 Nonresponse is generally encountered to some degree in every survey.
 The first and most obvious effect of nonresponse is to reduce the effective sample size, which increases the sampling variance.
 In addition, if there are systematic differences between the respondents and the nonrespondents, there also will be a bias of unknown size and direction.
-This bias is generally adjusted for in the case of unit nonrespondents (nonrespondents who refuse to answer any part of the questionnaire) with the use of a weighting adjustment term multiplied to the base weights of sample respondents.
+This bias is generally adjusted for in the case of unit nonrespondents (nonrespondents who refuse to participate in the survey at all) with the use of a weighting adjustment term multiplied to the base weights of sample respondents.
 Item nonresponse (nonresponse to specific questions only) is generally adjusted for through the use of imputation.
 This section discusses weighting adjustments for unit nonresponse.